Mayuresh2703/Chat-PDF-App/README.md

 Please keep your API key confidential and do not share it publicly.
 If you plan to collaborate on this project with others, consider using environment variables or other secure methods for key management.

-## Deployment on AWS
+## Deployment

-This application is hosted on Amazon Web Services (AWS).
+1.This application is hosted on Amazon Web Services (AWS).
 You can  refer the gif video by visiting the following URL: GIF:(https://www.veed.io/view/3408e84c-a536-4cb6-bd73-3f184d773539)
+2. This application is hosted on Streamlit.Link -> https://chat-pdf-app-aurv438bxqyp23v6zryrz9.streamlit.app/
 ## Video Demo

 To get a detailed demonstration of how this project works, watch our video  on YouTube: